omgnetwork/research/plasma/plasma-mvp/specifications/morevp.md

 A deposit creates a new output on the Plasma chain.
 Although deposits are typically represented as transactions that spend some "special" input, we do not treat deposits as transactions for the purpose of the MoreVP exit protocol.
+Deposits can be safely exited with the Plasma MVP exit protocol.

 #### Spend Transaction